Placeholders

 - Gets the player's max healthgroup

-- Gets the player's group namebadge
+- Gets the player's group namebadgecolor

-- Gets the player's badge color
+- Gets the player's badge colorhasdnt

 Why are some of these Unknown